 As highlighted earlier populations of other non salmonid fish species occur within the Burn Dennet catchment.
-At present monitoring is targeted at salmonid species however with obligations under the Water Framework Directive it is envisaged that other non salmonid fish species will be monitored more closely in the future.
+In the past monitoring was targeted at salmonid species however with obligations under the Water Framework Directive other non salmonid fish species are being monitored more closely.

 Fish species presence and abundance can act as a good environmental/ecological indicator demonstrating the ability of the aquatic habitat to support a diverse array of native species.
-Populations of the European Eel, and River/Brook and Sea Lamprey form an important part of the native fisheries biodiversity of the Burn Dennet catchment.
+Populations of the European Eel, Three spined stickleback, River/Brook and Sea Lamprey form an important part of the native fisheries biodiversity of the Burn Dennet catchment.
 Maintaining high standards of water quality and appropriate habitat for these species is essential for the overall health of the aquatic ecosystem.